natestedman/Attributed/README.md

 - `NSParagraphStyle`: `attribute`, which maps to `NSParagraphStyleAttributeName`.

 #### Numeric Types
-Attributes with numeric values use the `NSNumberConvertible` property.
+Attributes with numeric values use the `NSNumberConvertible` protocol.
 The framework provides implementations for these types:

 - `NSNumber`
 - `Int`